RouteClouds/spring-petclinic/Docs/Making-PetClinic-Project.md

 9.  **Phase 3: Infrastructure as Code (IaC)**
     *   Generated Terraform code for provisioning a VPC, EKS cluster, and RDS PostgreSQL database on AWS (`us-east-1`).
     *   Created `versions.tf`, `providers.tf`, `variables.tf`, `main.tf`, and `outputs.tf` files in the `terraform/` directory.

+## Wednesday, September 3, 2025

+### Tasks Completed:

+1.  **Documentation Updates for Project Handoff**
+    *   Updated `Docs/Project-Tracker.md` to reflect completion of IaC and outline next steps for CD.
+    *   Updated `Docs/RoadMap-PetClinic-DevOps.md` to mark Phase 3 as complete and highlight Phase 4.
+    *   Updated `Docs/gemini-mem.md` with current project status and instructions for continuing on a new system.
+    *   Prepared all documentation for commit and push to GitHub, facilitating project transfer.